codomatech/migrate-away/nextjs/README.md

 <details>
 <summary><b>Option 3: Fully Managed Hosting</b></summary>

-This modern approach aims for maximum scalability by hosting all components—the app, CMS, and database—on "serverless" or managed platforms.
+This modern approach aims for maximum scalability by hosting all components (the app, CMS, and database) on "serverless" or managed platforms.

 ### What This Includes